Omri

 Omri (‘Omrī; 𒄷𒌝𒊑𒄿 Ḫûmrî [ḫu-um-ri-i]; fl.
-9th century BCE) was, according to the Hebrew Bible, the sixth king of Israel.
+9th century BCE) was the sixth king of Israel.
 He was a successful military campaigner who extended the northern kingdom of Israel.
 Other monarchs from the House of Omri are Ahab, Ahaziah, Joram, and Athaliah.
 Like his predecessor, king Zimri, who ruled for only seven days, Omri is the second king mentioned in the Bible without a statement of his tribal origin.
 One possibility, though unproven, is that he was of the tribe of Issachar.

 Nothing is said in Scripture about the lineage of Omri.
 His name may be Amorite, Arabic, or Hebrew in origin.
 Omri is credited with the construction of Samaria and establishing it as his capital.
 Although the Bible is silent about other actions taken during his reign, he is described as doing more evil than all the kings who preceded him.
 An alternative modern hypothesis maintains that, as founder of the House of Omri, an Israelite royal house, his kingdom formed the first state in the Land of Israel, and that the Kingdom of Judah only achieved statehood later.

 Extrabiblical sources such as the Mesha Stele and the Black Obelisk of Shalmaneser III also mention his name; however, in the case of the Black Obelisk the reference is to the dynasty named for Omri rather than to Omri himself.
 Many scholars consider Omri the first truly historical figure in the Bible, though this is debated.